 Most bulbs will bloom 2-5 weeks after they come out of the cold, heralding spring with their bright colors and sweet fragrances.
 Duration of bloom varies with the type of bulb and the variety but is generally shorter than you'd expect of bulbs in the garden.
 Warm temperatures and low humidity indoors speed the decline of the flowers.
 Keeping the pots out of direct sunlight and moving them to a cool room at night helps prolong bloom.

 When the blooms fade, we recommend that you toss the bulbs on the compost pile.
 If you keep them in a sunny window and continue to water them, forced bulbs can be planted in the garden after the threat of hard frost has passed, but they won't bloom well again for at least 2 years.
 It's better, in our view, simply to buy enough bulbs for planting indoors and out.

 Forcing Hyacinths without soil: Hyacinth bulbs can be forced in pebbles and water, or in glass jars.
 They still require a cool rooting period if forced this way.
 Special forcing glasses, in use since Victorian days, are shaped like an hourglass and keep the bottom of the bulb dry -- only the bulb's roots reach down into the water.
-Place the forcing glass or container with the bulb in a dark, cool area (under 50 degrees F) for 4-8 weeks.
+Then place the container in a dark, cool area (40-50° F) for 4-8 weeks.
 Check the water level occasionally and add more water as necessary, keeping the water level below the bottom of the bulb.
-When roots have developed and the leaves begin to grow, it is time to move the bulb into a bright window in a cool room (one where the temperature stays below 65 degrees F).
+When roots have developed and the leaves begin to grow, it is time to move the bulb into a bright window in a cool room (one where the temperature stays below 65° F).
 Bulbs forced in water can be planted in the garden after the threat of hard frost has passed, but they won't bloom well again for at least 2 years.